 Cheryl Kallem is a Senior Managing Director at First Manhattan Co., where she has also served as the firm’s Chief Financial & Operations Officer.
 In those roles, she directed all financial and operational activities and in 2011, she was asked to assume responsibility for information technology.
 Ms. Kallem was a member of the committee charged with establishing strategic direction, managing all business activities and overseeing operations and administrative matters.
 Additionally, she has had significant involvement in compliance and corporate governance matters and served as the firm’s Co-Chief Compliance Officer.
 Prior to joining First Manhattan Co., Ms. Kallem served as Managing Director and Assistant Controller of Bear, Stearns & Co., with responsibility for both regulatory reporting and the international accounting group.
 She has also served as the Managing Director of Internal Audit at Kidder, Peabody & Co. as well as the Chief Financial & Administrative Officer of J. J. Kenny & Co.
 Ms. Kallem previously served as Treasurer, and later, Co-President, of the New York City Affiliate of the Susan G. Komen Breast Cancer Research Foundation.

-Ms. Kallem has a bachelor's degree in Psychology from Colgate University and an MBA in Accounting from Rutgers University.
+Ms. Kallem has a bachelor's degree in Psychology from Colgate University and a master's degree in Accounting from Rutgers University.
 She is a Certified Public Accountant and a member of the American Institute of Certified Public Accountants.

 Seny Taveras, Member

-Ms. Taveras has a bachelor's degree in Legal Studies from City University of New York-John Jay College of Criminal Justice and a JD from Hofstra University School of Law.
+Ms. Taveras has a bachelor's degree in Legal Studies from City University of New York-John Jay College of Criminal Justice and a Juris Doctor from Hofstra University School of Law.